 On November 16 and November 25, 2015, two derivative lawsuits were filed purportedly on the Company's behalf in the United States District Court for the Northern District of California, captioned Fieser v.
 Van Ness, et al. (Case No. 4:15-CV-05236-HSG) and Csoka v.
-Varian, et al. (Case No. 3:15-cv-05429-SI), against certain of the Company's officers and the members of its Board of Directors.
+Varian, et al. (Case No. 3:15-cv-05429-SI), against certain of the Company's officers and members of its Board of Directors.
 The lawsuits assert claims for breach of fiduciary duty and other violations of law based on the dissemination of allegedly false and misleading statements related to the Company's EYEGUARD-B study.
 Plaintiffs seek unspecified monetary damages and other relief including reforms and improvements to the Company's corporate governance and internal procedures.
 Both actions are currently stayed pending further developments in the securities class action.
 Management believes the allegations have no merit and intends to vigorously defend against the claims.
-Currently, the Company does not believe that the outcome of this matter will have a material adverse effect on its business or financial condition, although an unfavorable outcome could have a material adverse effect on its results of operations for the period in which such a loss is recognized.
+Currently, the Company does not believe that the outcome of this matter will have a material adverse effect on its business or financial condition.
 The Company cannot reasonably estimate the possible loss or range of loss that may arise from this lawsuit.